 So I’ll say if you really need to borrow money to start your business, where you borrow money matters a lot.
 Borrow money from family if possible rather from an outsider.

-3. Always Reinvest your Profits into your Business
+3. Always Reinvest your Profits

-This was a culture Aliko Dangote practised all the time.
+This was a culture Aliko Dangote practiced all the time.
 He said that instead of joining the rest of business owners to put their profits in the bank, he preferred reinvesting his profit into his business.

 No wonder his business grew rapidly.